 The lesson here is that fostering your child’s relationship with the other parent will never come back to harm you.
 However, actions to damage the other parent’s relationship with your child can negatively influence a court.
 Because a failure to foster the child’s relationship with the other parent could certainly harm the child, a court will never support this type of action from one parent.
 The court will take actions to avoid adding to any harm the child is already experiencing from the divorce.

 Another critical factor is the nature of the relationship between the child and the non-relocating parent.
 Considerations here include who acted as a primary parent from the child’s birth until the case began.
-Again, the court does not want to cause harm to the child.
-If child custody relocation by one parent tears the child away from the only parent the child has known as their parent on a daily basis, a court will be loath to allow it.
+Again, the court focuses on not causing additional distress for the child.
+If child custody relocation by one parent tears the child away from the only parent the child has known on a daily basis, a court will be unlikely to allow it.

 The court has the further burden of forming a parenting schedule in all possible scenarios: